 Applications

 Oligonucleotide pools covering unique sequences present in promoter, intragenic, and downstream regions have been designed for a series of genes.
+The first product has been validated for 7 hereditary breast and ovarian cancer genes.
 These reagents enable targeted enrichment of specific genes in any next generation, high throughput sequencing platform.The coverage using ab initio technology extends beyond products available from others, since Cytognomix covers both repeat-masked and divergent repetitive sequences with properties of unique sequences.
 This means that high multiplicity coverage is available for regions that were previously avoided – regions potentially containing mutations that would have been missed by other commercially available capture libraries.

 Laboratory-validated SCFISH probes.